EvelynPloetz/Deep-LASI/docs/source/installation.rst

 Installing the stand-alone version of *Deep-LASI*
 ~~~~~~~~~~~~~~~

 #.
-Install the MATLAB Runtime as described in
+Install the MATLAB Runtime as described above.
 #.
 Download the compiled version of *Deep-LASI* for your Operating System (MacOS or Windows) from the `Repository <https://gitlab.com/simon71/deeplasi>`_
 #.
 Unpack the files.
 #.
-Run the *.exe*-file (Windows) or *.dmg*-file (MacOS) to start the program
+Run the *.exe*-file (Windows) or *.app*-file (MacOS) to start the program

 Installing and updating the open-source version of *Deep-LASI*
 ~~~~~~~~~~~~~~~

-The open sourcer version of *Deep-LASI* requires a valid licence for MATLAB (2019a or newer).
+The open source version of *Deep-LASI* requires a valid licence for MATLAB (2019a or newer).
 Some features of the program require further access to tool boxes (Curve fitting, image processing, optimization, statistics, machine learning, and parallel computing) to work.

 You can obtain and update *Deep-LASI* either by download from *Gitlab*, using the command line through *Git*, or by using the MATLAB *Git* integration.

-**Downloading from the repository**
+**Download and update *Deep-LASI* from the repository**

 #.
 Download the open source version of *Deep-LASI* from the `Repository <https://gitlab.com/simon71/deeplasi>`_
 #.
 Save the files in the MATLAB folder